sisl/SBO_AIPPMS/README.md

 We compare our formulation of a Gaussian Process Belief MDP using MCTS-DPW with that of the POMDP formulation using POMCP with different rollout policies as first presented in:
 > Choudhury, Shushman, Nate Gruver, and Mykel J. Kochenderfer.
 "Adaptive informative path planning with multimodal sensing."
 Proceedings of the International Conference on Automated Planning and Scheduling.
 Vol. 30.
 2020.

 We have included their code in this repository for future benchmarking with the permission of the authors.
+The code uses the [JuliaPOMDP](https://github.com/JuliaPOMDP/POMDPs.jl) framework.

 # Rover Exploration